aws-samples/serverless-patterns/documentdb-lambda-java-sam/README.md

 # Java AWS Lambda Amazon DocumentDB Streams consumer, using AWS SAM

-This pattern is an example of a AWS Lambda function written in Java that consumes messages from Amazon DocumentDB Streams.
-The pattern demonstrates how a SAM project can be configured to deploy an AWS Lambda function written in Java with an Amazon DocumentDB event trigger.
-The pattern demonstrates how Amazon DocumentDB streams can be parsed in an AWS Lambda function and the parsed content output to an Amazon DynamoDB table.
-The pattern provides an AWS CloudFormation template to install and set-up an Amazon DocumentDB cluster.
-The CloudFormation template also installs an Amazon EC2 instance with tools necessary to configure the Amazon DocumentDB cluster to generate Amazon DocumentDB streams and configuration needed by a Java producer that can generate the Amazon DocumentDB streams.
+This pattern demonstrates consuming messages from an Amazon DocumentDB stream with AWS Lambda.
+This Java Lambda function parses the stream data and writes the results to an Amazon DynamoDB table.
+The pattern provides an AWS CloudFormation template to install and configure an Amazon DocumentDB cluster, configures an Amazon EC2 instance with Amazon DocumentDB tools, and creates a Java producer for generating sample data.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.